Are Massachusetts Records Public?

 What is the Best Public Records Search Database?

 The best public records search will usually be operated by the government agency-appointed custodians of the record in question.
-In Massachusetts, a lot of government agencies operate online databases where people can perform public searches for records online.
+In Massachusetts, a lot of state government agencies operate online databases where people can perform public searches for records online.
 Worcester County, for example, has an inmate search application run by their sheriff’s office, which allows inmate information to be accessed online.
 Likewise, the Suffolk County Registry of Deeds provides access to a database.
+These databases (and similar databases) offer some of the best ways to access public records covered by the Massachusetts Public Records Act.

 How Long Does It Take to Obtain a Massachusetts Public Record?

-The Records Access Office(RAO) at the government entity or municipality must answer all public records requests within ten business days.
+The Records Access Office(RAO) at the government entity or municipality must answer all public records act requests within ten business days.
+Regardless of whether the government entity is a state or local agency.
 The RAO must respond in this time assume the following:

 - The request reasonably and accurately describes the record